Outline of trial procedure

 The jury is to be discharged immediately after delivering its verdict: s 55E Jury Act.

 It is suggested that the jury be advised as to the existence of the offence under s 68A of the Jury Act in relation to soliciting information from or harassing a juror.
-It should also be warned of the offences under s 68B as to the disclosure of information as to the deliberations of the jury.
+It should also be warned of the offences under s 68B as to the disclosure of information concerning jury deliberations.

 The verdict should be entered by the judge’s associate on the back of the indictment noting the date and time of the verdict.